holistic-ai/holisticai-old/README.md

 # holisticai

-> A first version of the Holistic AI Metrics
+> The Holistic AI library is an open-source tool to assess and improve the trustworthiness of AI systems.